You may find this information about our sessions useful. If there's something we missed, or if you have any questions, please contact us

 Images and Editing

 Images that come straight out of the camera are still a long way from being ready.
-A lot of time goes into editing those, almost always more than it takes to capture them.
+A lot of time goes into editing, almost always more than two or three times it takes to capture them.

-It usually takes a week to deliver your images.
-If it's going to take more, we're going to let you know in advance.
+Usually, we take about a week to edit and deliver your images.
+If it's going to take more, we'll let you know in advance.

 We deliver JPEG files at various resolutions, including originals.
 File sizes can be anywhere between 5 and 15 megabytes.
 The full size of the download may reach the order of hundreds of megabytes.
 Some images may have a different crop/aspect ratio and size.